Research groups

 Postdoctoral Research Scientist

-I completed my PhD degree in Neuroscience in 2017, at the University of Paris-Saclay in Orsay, France, working under the supervision of Professor Hervé Daniel.
+I completed my PhD degree in Neuroscience in 2017, at the University of Paris-Saclay in Orsay, France, working under the co-supervision of Professor Hervé Daniel and Dr Heather McLean.
 My thesis work focused on the study of presynaptic metabotropic glutamate receptors in the rodent cerebellum by electrophysiological, opto-pharmacological and imaging approaches.

 To further study glutamate transmission in the rodent brain, in early 2018 I joined the group of Pierre Paoletti at the Biology Institute of the “Ecole Normale Supérieure” in Paris, as a post-doctoral researcher.
 Between 2018 and 2022 I participated actively in the discovery of a new type of glutamate receptors that are exclusively activated by Glycine, the eGlyRs.
 Since these receptors can also be modulated by dopamine, I became increasingly interested in the roles of dopamine in health and disease and its possible interplay with glycine.